srijantrpth/slidedrip/README.md

-Here is a complete README file for your `srijantrpth/slidedrip` repository:

----

 # SlideDrip

 SlideDrip is your one-stop solution to conquer your college exams, whether it is the Mid Sems or the End Sems.
 Just upload your PPTs in a single click and learn in an interactive way by reading flashcards and essential notes from those lengthy PPTs.